mosmn/Notes/sections/javascript/react/lifecycle.md

 ## componentDidMount

 The `componentDidMount` method is called when a component is mounted, meaning it is inserted into the DOM tree.
 It is a good place to perform tasks such as connecting to web APIs, setting timers, or adding event listeners.
+[See more](https://react.dev/reference/react/Component#componentdidmount)

 ```jsx
 class ExampleComponent extends React.Component {